 Prototypes have many moving parts.
-Add easing presets, or customize the easing of transitions, to communicate movement, emotion, and make your prototype more like the real thing.
+Add easing and spring animation presets, or customize the easing of transitions, to communicate movement, emotion, and make your prototype more like the real thing.

 Easing determines the acceleration of the transition between a starting frame and its destination, also known as keyframes, by using a mathematical function.
 Keyframes can be two frames in an interaction, like the transition from one screen to another, or the beginning and end states of a single frame, like an object changing color.